 Ishiuchi Maruyama is a popular resort located in Minamiuonuma city, just to the north of the central area of Yuzawa town.
+It has been operating since 1949.
 This resort is connected with the Northern Area of GALA Yuzawa resort in Yuzawa town at the top of the mountain, which in turn is also connected with Yuzawa Kogen.
-A joint lift ticket that covers the three resorts is available from 14th January until 20th March 2017.
-There are three base areas to Ishiuchi Maruyama - the Hatsukaishi Entrance (just off Route 17 and the closest to Yuzawa town), the main Chuo Entrance and the Kanko Entrance.
-Ishiuchi Maruyama has been operating since 1949.
+A joint lift ticket that covers the three resorts is available in the peak season.
+There are three base areas to Ishiuchi Maruyama - the Hatsukaishi Entrance (just off Route 17 and just outside Yuzawa town), the main Chuo Entrance and the Kanko Entrance.
+Nighta at Ishiuchi Maruyama is popular.

 Minamiuonuma city and neighbouring Yuzawa town - located just over 200km to the north north-west of the Tokyo region in Niigata Prefecture - are together home to over 20 individual ski and snowboard resorts, including some of the most well-known ski resorts in Japan.
 With easy and quick access by both train and road and a wide choice in a relatively compact area, this region is one of the most popular ski destinations in Japan.
 The region usually enjoys very heavy and consistent snowfall each winter and with Yuzawa town also being the inspiration and setting of the famous Nobel prize-winning novel Yukiguni (Snow Country), it can certainly lay claim to being the original 'Snow Country'.